Social Interactions Models with Latent Structures: Proofs of Main Results

 Then a Taylor expansion of FOC for $\theta$, \eqref{FOC_delta}, with respect to $\theta$ around $\theta_{0}$ yields

 From \eqref{eq:taylor-psi}, we obtain an asymptotic representation for $\sqrt{nG}(\widehat\theta-\theta_{0})$:

 We cannot directly apply a central limit theorem to the above term (I) because of the presence of $\widehat\mu_g(\theta_{0})$.
-Instead, we expand it with respect to $\mu_g$ around $\mu_{g0}$ by a third-order Taylor expansion:
+Instead, we expand it with respect to $\mu_g$ around $\mu_{g0}$ by a third-order Taylor expansion.
+Throughout the expansion, we write $\psi_{ig0}:=\psi(w_{ig},P_{g0};\zeta_{g0})$ and let the subscript ``$0$'' denote evaluation at the true values.